Shannon College of Hotel Management: History

+Students from the college won the Irish Hospitality Institute Business Management Games in April 2012.

+Courses

 Students of the BComm in International Hotel Management spend three years at the Shannon College of Hotel Management Campus and the fourth year at the University of Galway campus.

 Since 2010 Graduates of the BBS degree programme are entitled to exemptions for ACCA accountancy exams.